 Milwaukee Fastback II Folding Utility Knife

-A couple years ago we got to review the Milwaukee Fastback folding (or “flip” as they call it) utility knife.
+A couple of years ago we got to review the Milwaukee Fastback folding (or “flip” as they call it) utility knife.
 At the time, the concept of a folding utility knife still felt new, and the overall ergonomics and styling of this new cutting tool were just spot on.
 Our electrician friends loved it, and a few of us even put away our pocket knives for a time to carry this thing around with us.
 It was a new take on an old tool—and that’s generally exciting.
-While the newly-released Milwaukee Fastback II isn’t nearly as groundbreaking, it adds a much-needed feature: blade storage.
+While the newly-released Milwaukee Fastback II (or Fastback 2) isn’t nearly as groundbreaking, it adds a much-needed feature: blade storage.

 The Appeal of the Fastback

 Before I get too far, I’ve been presuming that you’re familiar with the Fastback knife.
 Since that’s not true of everyone reading this, let me take some time and go over why so many tradesmen have really found this to be a compelling tool.